n0r1sk/smsgateway/README.md

 # SMS Gateway

-The smsgateway is a Python based software solution to send sms through commodity hardware.
+The smsgateway is a Python3 based software solution to send SMS with HTTPs REST calls through commodity hardware.

+It's scalable in number of modems, routes SMS by targetnumber and runs on a single host as well as in a geographically distributed environment.
 For more information, documentation and help see the [smsgateway wiki](https://github.com/n0r1sk/smsgateway/wiki)!

 ## Version
 b00001